ritix101/reown_flutter/README.md

 # **Reown - Flutter**

-The communications protocol for web3, Reown brings the ecosystem together by enabling hundreds of wallets and apps to securely connect and interact.
-This repository contains Flutter implementation of WalletConnect protocol for Flutter applications.
+Reown is a communications protocol for web3 that brings the ecosystem together by enabling hundreds of wallets and apps to securely connect and interact.
+This repository contains the Flutter implementation of the WalletConnect protocol for Flutter applications.

 ## SDK Chart